amparo1206/socialmediafront/README.md

 ### `Tuitter`

-Meet my version of Twitter called Tuitter.ç
+Meet my version of Twitter called Tuitter.

 This social network is made with REACT and its styles with SASS.